Whitman County, Washington: Economy

 Whitman County has highly productive agriculture.
 According to Heart of Washington, Whitman County produces more barley, wheat, dry peas, and lentils than any other county in the United States.

 The county is also home to Schweitzer Engineering Laboratories in Pullman.

 Education

 Pullman is home to Washington State University, the state's land-grant university.

+School districts in the county include: